Usedom (town): Sightseeing

 Worth seeing in Usedom are the Anklamer Tor ("Anklam Gate"), St. Mary's (Marienkirche), the Schloßberg ("residence hill") with its memorial to the conversion to Christianity implemented by Otto of Bamberg in 1128, and the ruins of the Karnin Lift Bridge.
 Furthermore, the town's old railway station houses the nature park centre with very interesting displays about nature in the immediate vicinity.

 Transport connections

 Through Usedom runs the island's main south road (Federal Highway B110), connecting the town to Pinnow on the mainland, and farther afield, Anklam.
 In the other direction, the B110 joins the B111, the road that runs along Usedom island's north shore, at Seebad Ahlbeck.
-Until 1945, the town had a railway station on the Ducherow-Swinemünde line, which now houses the island's nature park centre.
+Until 1945, the town had a railway station on the Ducherow-Swinemünde (Świnoujście) line, which now houses the island's nature park centre.
 Usedom today lies far from the island's only railway line, (Usedomer Bäderbahn).
 Usedom has a small harbour on the Usedomer See, an inlet with a narrow opening – the Kehle, or channel – into the lagoon.